 Planning is extremely important before writing an essay in writing task 2. (also for writing task 1) Most teachers have different advice for this, some say 2 minutes others say 5 minutes and yet others say 7 to 10 minutes of planning time.

 I believe that you should take at least 10 minutes to plan.
 Why? because I have had students before with good English skills who did not take the time to plan, they ended up with a Band 5 even though they were capable of a Band 7.
-Those students did minimal planning and just went straight into writing, lost track of what to write about, went off topic, didn’t structure the essay well and so on.
-This is where problems can arise when writing an essay.
-However, with the right steps in place you can go into the exam feeling confident of writing a good essay.

 How to show the other side of the argument in an opinion essay.

 In an opinion essay you need to clearly state your opinion, back it up with details and give examples.
 I usually advise my students to choose one side, either agree or disagree, and stick with that.
 You do not actually get a higher band score for a balanced approach so it is safer to choose one side and stick with that view throughout the essay.
-Remember that your opinion must be in the introduction, body paragraph and conclusion.
+Remember that your opinion must be in the introduction, body paragraphs and the conclusion.